Zhi Dun

-In his book, A Short History of Chinese Philosophy, Feng Youlan recounts a story from the Shishuo Xinyu regarding Zhi Dun's fondness for cranes:"Once a friend gave him two young [cranes].
+In A Short History of Chinese Philosophy, Feng Youlan recounts a story from the Shishuo Xinyu regarding Zhi Dun's fondness for cranes:Once a friend gave him two young [cranes].
 When they grew up, Chih-tun was forced to clip their wings so that they would not fly away.
 When this was done, the cranes looked despondent, and Chih-tun too was depressed, and said: "Since they have wings that can reach the sky, how can they be content to be a pet of man?"
-Hence when their feathers had grown again, he let the cranes fly away."
+Hence when their feathers had grown again, he let the cranes fly away.